ocsf/ocsf-schema/CONTRIBUTING.md

 ### In brief -

 1. Determine all the `attributes` (including fields and objects) you would want to add in the `event_class`
+    1. `$include` → If you are including attributes from other places, specify an attribute called `$include` and give its value as the list of files (relative to the root of the repository) that should contribute their attributes to this event class.
 2. Check the [dictionary](https://github.com/ocsf/ocsf-schema/blob/main/dictionary.json) and the [/objects](https://github.com/ocsf/ocsf-schema/tree/main/objects) folder, many of your desired attributes may already be present.
 3. Define the missing attributes → [Adding/Modifying an `attribute`](#addingmodifying-an-attribute)
 4. Determine which category you would want to add your event_class in, note it’s  `name`